-In interpreting Title VII’s antiretaliation provision more broadly than its antidiscrimination provision, the Supreme Court has held that the antiretaliation provision’s primary purpose is “maintaining unfettered access to Title VII’s remedial mechanisms.”
+In interpreting Title VII’s antiretaliation provision more broadly than its anti-discrimination provision, the Supreme Court has held that the antiretaliation provision’s primary purpose is “maintaining unfettered access to Title VII’s remedial mechanisms.”
 Robinson v.
 Shell Oil Co., 519 U.S. 337, 338 (1997).
 Prohibiting anticipatory retaliation is consistent with this purpose.
 Where an employer retaliates against an employee in anticipation of that employee engaging in protected activity, that employer may well dissuade that employee from engaging in the activity, and therefore that employer may also violate Title VII.

-Whistleblower Protection Lawyers
+Whistleblower Retaliation Lawyers